ethanaobrien/javascript-rhythm-game/README.md

 Add osu spiners

-If you re-distribute - Give me credit
+If you re-distribute - Give me credit (as well as the original osu! creators)

 I take suggestions